ahsan-fayyaz/Data-Science-World-Happiness/README.md

 ### Contributions
 Describe the contributions that each group member made.
 - Ahsan Fayyaz
   - Wrote data_cleaning.py script to clean data
-  -
 - Rezwana Kabita
+  - Helped Clean the datasets and wrote scripts to visualize and understand the data better.
 - Shanshan Li
-  - Collect all raw datasets
+  - Collected all raw datasets